tobbelobb/hp-mark/README.md

       2. Detection thread
       3. Compensation thread
       4. Tracking thread
     * Is able to predict and confirm marker position even when almost completely occluded.
 Regardless of marker type, just uses corners.

 ## Less Relevant but Still Interesting Opportunities
  - [Indoor Localization of Mobile Robots Through QR Code Detection and Dead Reckoning Data Fusion (2017)](https://scholar.google.com/scholar?q=Indoor%20Localization%20of%20Mobile%20Robots%20Through%20QR%20Code%20Detection%20and%20Dead%20Reckoning%20Data%20Fusion&btnG=Search&as_sdt=800000000001&as_sdtp=on)
+   * Sensor fusion.
+It should be a goal of HP Mark to not have to use an IMU sensor (accelerometer) in addition to cameras
  - [TopoTag: A Robust and Scalable Topological Fiducial Marker System (2019)](https://arxiv.org/pdf/1908.01450.pdf)
+   * Topological tags.
+Main benefit is that you can have many in each image.
+HP Mark will only need a few anyways.
  - [LFTag: A Scalable Visual Fiducial System with Low Spatial Frequency (2020)](https://arxiv.org/pdf/2006.00842.pdf)
+   * Also topological tags
  - [BullsEye: High-Precision Fiducial Tracking for Table-based Tangible Interaction (2014)](https://www.klokmose.net/clemens/wp-content/uploads/2015/08/bullseye-author.pdf)
     * Solves an easier problem than ours: Tracking fiducials in a plane (2D).
     * GPU based tracking.
 This might be a bit over-kill for early tests, but might be just what HP Mark needs in the longer run.